Higher Ed Admission Trends Shaping the Future of Enrollment

 These trends demonstrate the need for colleges and universities to remain places of respite and inclusion for incoming students—regardless of background or beliefs.
 Not only do incoming applicants have a demonstrated interest in new academic experiences, but they want to do so in a diverse, collaborative, and valuable environment.
 Inclusivity is a very important guiding metric in 2023.

-5. Schools Turn to Yield Protection to Fill Seats
+5. Yield Protection

 As colleges move past the predictable COVID-19 enrollment dips, many higher education forecasters are predicting record numbers of new applicants in upcoming academic terms.
 While this is often a benefit for schools looking to make a rebound, it makes the applicant pool more competitive and narrow for students.

-Institutions must be able to effectively navigate the different responses to Early Decision and Regular Decision timelines.
+Institutions must be able to effectively navigate the different responses to early decision and regular decision timelines.
 For many schools that need to fill seats (without giving most away to “Early Decision” attendees), yield protection is becoming commonplace when working with prospective students.

-Yield protection refers to the practice of turning away or deferring high-performing applicants who may be more likely to attend another school once accepted.
+Yied protection refers to the practice of turning away or deferring high-performing applicants who may be more likely to attend another school once accepted.
 This process means that schools are more likely to award acceptance to the students most likely to enroll.

 As more schools move away from test scores, legacy acceptance policies, and other academic merits, the “human” side of undergraduate enrollment is becoming a focal point.